Samsung/tizen-docs/docs/platform/what-is-tizen/versions/tizen-6-0-m2.md

 ### Lightweight Web Solution

 Escargot is the Tizen java script engine for the product having Hardware resource restriction.
-Compared to Chrome's V8 JavaScript engine, it makes about 14% reduction in binary size and about 35% reduction in memory usage based on the benchmark application.
+It shows about 14% in binary size and 35% in memory usage for the benchmark application compared to those of Chrome's V8 JavaScript engine.
 It supports ES6 full specficiation and supports up to a large part of ES 10.

 - **Lightweight JavaScript engine (ESCARGOT)** in https://github.com/Samsung/excargot